randovania/randovania/README.md

 validator assumes you start with missiles and bombs.
 * There's no way to choose each trick individually.
 * The data set does not include out of bounds movement.
+* Dark World damage requirements, while mapped are not verified.

 ### Options